| |

 regular bottle so make sure you have space on

 your bike.
-You can get them at most bike
+You can find them at most bike

 shops (local and online). |